chris1705/homebridge-lightify/README.md

 Plugin adding Osram Lightify support to homebridge.
 It uses the proprietary protocol to communicate with the [OSRAM Lightify Gateway](http://amzn.to/2d9tQiU), so it does not make use of the OSRAM Cloud REST API thing.

 ## Installation
-1. Install plugin with `npm install -g chris1705/homebridge-lightify`
+1. Install plugin with `npm install -g homebridge-lightify`
 2. Add platform within `config.json` of you homebridge instance:

     ```